mitsram/items-dotnet-api/README.md

 # items-dotnet-api

-Welcome to the MyProject API!
 This project follows the Clean Architecture principles and is built with .NET Core.

 > **NOTE: THIS PROJECT IS STILL IN PROGRESS**
 > ~